-The vacuum practices used with the test mass chambers of CE will need to be improved relative to that of current LIGO facilities to reduce pumpdown times after in-chamber detector work.
-Besides increased pumping capacity, it may be necessary to bake the test mass chambers to ensure adequate protection from condensation on the cryogenic mirrors.
-For both the chambers and beamtubes, the hydrogen pumping speed can easily be augmented by titanium sublimation or non-evaporable getter pumps relative to current LIGO.
+The vacuum practices used with the test mass chambers of Cosmic Explorer will need to be improved relative to those for current LIGO chambers to reduce pumpdown times after in-chamber detector work.
+Besides increased pumping capacity, it may be necessary to heat the walls of the test mass chambers to increase the evaporation rate (known as baking), especially in the case that the mirrors are cryogenically cooled and need protection from condensation.
+For both the chambers and beamtubes, the hydrogen pumping speed can easily be augmented by titanium sublimation or non-evaporable getter pumps.

-Residual gas pressure requirements The pressure requirements in the beamtubes and in the test mass chambers are determined by two different processes.
-Fluctuations of the gas column density in the beamtubes induces a phase noise when the light scatters off of the residual gas molecules,375 while the residual gas in the chambers exerts a force noise directly on the test masses.^{376,377} The gas force noise has a $1/f^2$ frequency dependence and is important at low frequencies, while the gas scattering noise is constant in frequency up to a cutoff frequency determined by the time for a molecule to cross the beam; see Fig. 8.3.
+Residual gas pressure requirements The pressure requirements in the beamtubes and in the test mass chambers are set by the effect of two different processes.
+Fluctuations of the gas column density in the beamtubes induces a phase noise when the light scatters off the residual gas molecules, $^{410}$ while the residual gas in the chambers exerts a force noise directly on the test masses.
+The gas force noise has a $1/f^2$ frequency dependence and is important at low frequencies, while the gas scattering noise is constant in frequency up to a cutoff frequency determined by the time for a molecule to cross the beam (see Fig. 8.2).
+Reaction masses are used in LIGO for electrostatic force actuation on the test masses, and the resulting squeezed film damping from their close proximity to the test masses increases the total damping noise.
+This excess noise is not considered here since it is assumed that CE will use a different actuation scheme where this effect is negligible.

 The vacuum system requirements for the partial pressures of each species are broken up into a set of requirements that must be met and a set of goals to strive for.
 The requirements on the beamtube pressures are that the gas scattering noise is at least a factor of five below the design sensitivity, and the requirements on the chamber pressures are that the gas damping noise is at least a factor of three below the design sensitivity.
 The goals on the pressures in both the beamtubes and chambers are that the residual gas noise is a factor of ten below the design sensitivity at all frequencies.
 In the absence of a malfunction or poor vacuum practice, such as leaks in the vacuum system or inadequate cleaning of vacuum components, achieving the low partial pressures necessary to meet these requirements will be most challenging for hydrogen, water, nitrogen, and oxygen.
 We thus allow these four species to saturate these requirements with each contributing one quarter to the total.
-Hydrocarbons need to be kept to a level that they do not contaminate the mirror and cause excess optical loss.
+Hydrocarbons could potentially make a large contribution to the noise since they are massive and have large polarizabilities.
+Keeping their pressures low enough to have a negligible contribution to the total noise also ensures that they do not contaminate the mirror and cause excess optical loss.
 These pressure requirements and goals are summarized in Table 8.3.